UC Cooperative Extension

 Denise Cuendett, Master Gardener Coordinator Fresno and Madera offices, Send e-mail to firstname.lastname@example.org

 We apologize for any inconveniences that may arise.

 Madera County Programs

 Organizes, administers, directs and coordinates youth programs in cooperation with Madera County 4-H adult volunteer leaders.
 Programs are designed to meet the needs and interest of youth 9 to 19 years of age.
 Focus is on responsibility and leadership development.

-Provides extension education and research programs in cotton, alfalfa, cereal grains and corn.
+Provides extension education and research programs in alfalfa, cereal grains and corn.
 Provides weed identification and programs for efficient weed control.